-The centralised salary calculation system (COP) became fully operational in 2018 with 2 122 registered institutions of COP beneficiaries.
+The COP became fully operational in 2018 with 2 122 registered institutions of COP beneficiaries.

-eCitizen portal
+eCitizen Portal

-On 10 June 2014, the eCitizen platform was launched, where today 66 eServices are available to citizens.
-Bodies and institutions can send to the Personal User Boxes (OKPs) 66 kinds of personalised emails with various information and notifications, such as information about the expiration of personal documents, individual documents and about the status of individual proceedings.
+On 10 June 2014, the eCitizen Portal was launched.
+Today, 88 eServices are available to citizens on the platform.
+Bodies and institutions can send to the Personal User Boxes (OKPs) 109 kinds of personalised messages with various information and notifications, such as information about the expiration of personal documents, individual documents and the status of individual proceedings.
 The platform represented a one-stop shop in the virtual world.
-It consisted of a central State portal, a National Identification and Authentication System (NIAS) and a government-issued personal mailbox dedicated to the communication of the government with the citizens.
-That platform enabled citizens, with only one identification and one authentication, to access the eServices provided by 28 public sector bodies through the eCitizen system.
+It consisted of a Central State Portal, a National Identification and Authentication System (NIAS) and a government-issued personal mailbox dedicated to the communication of the government with the citizens.
+That platform enabled citizens, with only one identification and one authentication, to access the eServices provided by 42 public sector bodies through the eCitizen system.
 The NIAS functionalities were in line with the STORK project of the EU, ensuring authentication levels from one to four, depending on the security level required by the application.